bediger4000/logistic-bifurcation-diagram/README.md

 x1 = r * x0 * (1 - x0)
 ```

+This is about as cheap and dirty as I could get.
+I use [gnuplot](http://www.gnuplot.info/) to draw the image,
+I didn't even bother to have the Go image package involved.
+My program outputs text representations of floating point numbers.

 ## Algorithm

 0. For values of r from 2.8 to 4.0 (step 0.0002):